 In accordance with Act 1039, the following information should be present on each district’s website by July 2018.
-Conway Public Schools will have the data on the website by October 1, 2017.

 Background Information on Dyslexia Legislation